KPI Tree

 Break any metric down by dimension without changing your dbt project.

-Your dbt project already defines which dimensions apply to each metric.
-KPI Tree reads those definitions and generates a child metric for every dimension value.
-Each child appears as its own node on your metric tree with its own owner and its own tracking.
-When "Revenue by Region" dips, you see exactly which region moved and who is responsible.
+Your dbt project already declares which dimensions apply to each metric.
+KPI Tree reads those declarations, queries their distinct values on your warehouse, and generates a child metric for each value.
+Each child appears as its own node on the tree with its own owner and its own tracking, so when Revenue by Region dips you see exactly which region moved and who is accountable.
+High-cardinality dimensions are detected and skipped automatically to keep the tree navigable.
 No changes to your dbt YAML required.

 • Reads dimensions directly from your existing dbt definitions